 A fortiori, if some $M_\Delta$ is essentially surjective, we obtain such additive $\Sigma$- and $\mathrm{Id}$-types in the fibre over $\Delta$.
 In particular, we are in this situation if $L_\cdot \dashv M_\cdot$ is the usual co-Kleisli adjunction of $!_\cdot$, where $\mathcal{I}(\cdot)=\mathcal{C}$.
-This shows that if we are hoping to obtain a model of ILDTT indexed over the co-Kleisli category, in the natural way, we need to support these additive connectives.
+This shows that if we hope to obtain a model of ILDTT indexed over the co-Kleisli category, in the natural way, we need to support these additive connectives.

-It still remains to be seen if an understanding of these ``additive connectives'' can be found from a syntactic point of view.
-Similarly, it seems like the natural models of ILDTT do not support them.
-Finally, it is difficult to come up with an intuitive interpretation of the meaning of such connectives, in the sense of a resource interpretation.
-Clearly, further investigation is necessary, here.\end{remark}
+It remains to be seen whether these ``additive connectives'' can be understood from a syntactic point of view.
+Moreover, it seems that the natural models of ILDTT do not support them.
+Finally, it is difficult to find an intuitive interpretation of such connectives as resources.
+Further investigation is necessary here.\end{remark}